kletobias/p2022/_projects/deep-dive-tabular-data-pt-1.md

-The function below returns a dictionary of column name and list of unique values for all columns, that have less than `ul` unique values and that are of type 'object' by default.
+The function below returns a dictionary of column name and list of unique values for all columns that have less than `ul` unique values and that are of type 'object' by default.
 The input parameters can be altered to filter for columns with less or more number of unique values than the default value and one can look for other column data types as well.